cncf/wg-serverless/workflow/spec/spec.md

 | **[Relay](#Relay-State)** | Relay state data input to output | no | yes | no | yes | no | no |
 | **[ForEach](#ForEach-State)** | Parallel execution of states for each element of a data array | no | yes | no | yes (includes retries) | yes | no |

+Following is a detailed decription of each of the defined states.

 ### Event State

 | Parameter | Description | Type | Required |